 Goldberg’s 29-year AP career including overseeing the agency’s national polling in the 1990s and coverage of news such as plane crashes, natural disasters, the arrest and trial of Michael Jackson, the death of Ronald Reagan and economic trends.
 He began his journalism career as a reporter covering police, courts and city hall, and later worked as a copy editor at The Charlotte Observer and the AP national news desk before becoming an AP bureau manager in Columbus, Ohio, Los Angeles and New York City.

 Goldberg developed and taught a course about online news at St. John’s University.
 He has organized workshops, made conference presentations and published commentaries on the use of data and metrics in journalism and publishing.
-He recently edited several books on diverse subjects including personal finance, sales, jury selection, pest control and education accountability policies.
+He has recently edited a dozen books on diverse subjects including executive leadership, personal finance, sales, jury selection, pest control, outsourcing and education accountability policies.
 His other interests include disruptive technology, healthy cooking, outdoors activities such as hiking and camping, and foreign travel to more than 20 countries.
 He lives in Palm Springs, Calif. and Vancouver, BC.

 Recent editing work samples